KmolYuan/Pyslvs-UI/README.md

 + **Path solving**: This arithmetic generator will design a crank rocker to meet the path requirement.

++ **Triangle solver**: Use Solver to calculate the reference points of your mechanism by triangle constraints.

 + **Output format**: CSV, DXF and Solvespace.

 Compatible with Python 3.4, PyQt 5.5 and above.